dillonharless18/cdk-infrastructure-serverless-erp/README.md

 |   └── index.ts
 ```

 It uses the metadata.json file within each Lambda file to create the necessary API Gateway resources.
 See the `test_lambdas` folder for an example.
-These Lambdas are used for unit testing the CDK.
+These `test_lambdas` are used for unit testing the CDK.

 ### Breakdown of metadata.json file